 Stakeholders sometimes could be difficult to deal with but we could overcome this situation by:

-Simply, flow chart explains the flow of a process through symbols and text.
-It is important because it:
+Simply, the flow chart explains the flow of a process through symbols and text.
+It is important because of it:

 MS Visio, Enterprise Architect, Rational Requisite Pro, MS PowerPoint, MS Word, MS Excel, DOORS.